ev3dev/brickstrap/README.md

     sudo apt-get update
     sudo apt-get install brickstrap

+If you just want to run from git, make sure you have these packages installed.
+They will be installed automatically if you use the `brickstrap` package, so you can skip this if that is the case.

+    sudo apt-get install qemu-user-static (>= 1.0), multistrap, libguestfs-tools, uidmap

-If you have never used `libguesfs` before, you need to set it up.
+If you have never used `libguesfs` before, you need to set it up. **Note:**
+`update-guestfs-appliance` may not exist in newer versions of guestfs.
+If get an error for that command, ignore it and move on.

     # create a supermin appliance
     sudo update-guestfs-appliance